UM-Driverless/driverless/README.md

 # Notes
 - To use CAN comm with the Nvidia Jetson Orin, the can bus has to be working properly and connected when the Orin turns on.
 There has to be at least another device to acknowledge messages.
 - For CAN to work first run setup_can0.sh
     - To run on startup, add to /etc/profile.d/
+- For CAN to work first run setup_can0.sh
+    - To run on startup, add to /etc/profile.d/